 Politician and diplomat William Cabell Rives married into the Walker family in 1819 and expanded Castle Hill Manor.
 His granddaughter Amélie, who earned fame as a novelist and playwright, occupied Castle Hill until 1945 with her husband, Prince Pierre Troubetzkoy of Russia.
 Rumors persist that Amélie’s spirit, or perhaps that of another female descendant, continues to dwell there.

-It was the specter of development, however, that led former owners Ray and Stewart Humiston to write The Nature Conservancy into the latest chapter of Castle Hill’s rich history.
-Their donation of a conservation easement to the Conservancy ensures that development will be permanently restricted on the 1,203-acre farm.
+It was the specter of development, however, that led former owners Ray and Stewart Humiston to write TNC into the latest chapter of Castle Hill’s rich history.
+Their donation to TNC of a conservation easement ensures that development will be permanently restricted on the 1,203-acre farm.